mcohen01/amazonica/README.md

 ### Extension points
 Clojure apis built specifically to wrap a Java client, such as this one, often provide "conveniences" for the user of the api, to remove boilerplate.
-In Amazonica this is accomplished with the IMarshall protocol, which defines the contract for converting the returned Java result from the AWS service call to Clojure data, and the
+In Amazonica this is accomplished via the IMarshall protocol, which defines the contract for converting the returned Java result from the AWS service call to Clojure data, and the
 ```clj
 (amazonica.core/register-coercions)
 ```